5 Ways A Training Diary Helps Athletes Train And Perform Better

 If you want something you’ve never had, you must be willing to do something you’ve never done.

 That is very much relevant for athletes.
 Most are ready to train more and harder, but often doing more of the wrong thing does not move them in the right direction.

 Doing something they’ve never done is what’s called a ‘deliberate practice’.
 It’s actively looking for what is not going right and trying something new to correct it.
-This learning mindset is essential to becoming a well-rounded athlete.
+This learning mindset is essential to becoming a better athlete.

 #3 Self-reflection makes athletes more experienced

 As much as a training diary helps to spot areas of improvements, it also works as a reference for good performances.
 For example, what led to a personal best in a race or a particularly good feeling on a training session.

 Most of what athletes do gets repeated on a constant basis – training, recovery, racing, nutrition.
 Having notes to look back at to see what has worked well (i.e. warm up, nutrition, recovery, race strategy) is very helpful.

 This reference allows the athlete to replicate good performance and avoid repeating a bad one.
 In other words, it’s athlete’s experience.
 And experience beats speed most of the time.